thenadz/document-gallery/readme.txt

 * Option to open documents directly within your browser (a la [Google Drive Viewer](https://drive.google.com/viewer)).
 * Support for adding your own filetypes/icons.
 * Whatever else **you** would like (post on the [support forum](http://wordpress.org/support/plugin/document-gallery) if you have ideas)!

+= 1.0.1 =

+* Resolved issue with long document titles being cut off in some themes.

 = 1.0 =